Your PCN

 The North Shore PCN offers you and your family:

-• More timely, comprehensive, and coordinated care outside of doctors’ offices when needed, arranged by your Family Physician or Nurse Practitioner.
+• More timely, comprehensive, and coordinated care outside of doctors’ offices when needed, arranged by your family physician or nurse practitioner.

-• Expanded care from your Family Physicians as they now have convenient access to a supportive network of allied professionals.
+• Expanded care from your family physicians as they now have convenient access to a supportive network of allied professionals.

 • Interdisciplinary team-based care, shown to improve health outcomes for patients.